Nola-Developer-Incubator/MardiGrasParadeGame/README.md

 **Note:** This repository has been migrated away from the previous hosting provider; frontend deploys are now recommended via GitHub Pages.
 The previous hosting configuration has been archived in `archive/legacy-hosting/` and top-level backups for reference.

+A small set of legacy Vercel configuration and deployment files have also been archived to `archive/vercel-archive/` for historical reference; they are no longer used for current deployments.

 If you still have a working public URL from the previous hosting, you can use it for playtesting, but new deploys should use GitHub Pages (instructions below).

 ### Public Playtest URL (where to put your live link)